LinerSu/nyu-pl-sum19-rec/Class 08/README.md

 ```
 1. What are the static and dynamic types of `a1`, `a2` and `a3`?
 2. What methods are the call `a2.m2()`, `a1.m3()` and `a3.m2()` dispatched to?

 **Solution**
-Firstly, we draw the mempry map for each object:
+Draw the memory map for each object:
 ```
                                                                         +-------------+
         B instance                B's vtable                        ┌──>|impl. of B.m2|